 Includes art exhibitions, live music, markets, parades and more.

-Better than Floriade, the four-hectare garden comes alive with blossom, bulbs and classical music.
+Better than Floriade, this four-hectare garden comes alive with blossom, bulbs and classical music.

 Includes garden-themed workshops, food, wine, markets, entertainment and over one million bulbs on displays in Commonwealth Park.